delormejonathan/synapps/README.md

 This library contains several high-level interfaces, aiming at improving application development and test.
 The main features are:
 * Many high level object-oriented interfaces with files, O/S, system runtime, command line, and PHP runtime.
-* An HTTP dedicated class encapsulating HTTP header names.
+* A HTTP dedicated class encapsulating HTTP header names.
 * A set of meaningful exception class ready-to-use

 ------